-I wish we could do a little more of the rookie hazing, I enjoyed it when I was in college, you know freshman you have to do it.
+I wish we could do a little more of the rookie hazing, I enjoyed it when I was in college.
+You know freshmen have to do it.
 Then when you get a little older you get to tell them to do it so it’s kind of fun.
-But at this point, you can’t really do it as much.
+But at this point you can’t really do it as much.

 MMO: You’re childhood friends with Kris Bryant.
 Do you both keep in touch during the season and off-season?

-MMO: You got to face him once this year, is that right?
+MMO: You got to face him once this year, right?